Skip Header

 No one wants to pay more tax than they need to.
 So, our second principle is all about being as tax-efficient as you can be.
 There are a number of ways to save - or invest - tax-efficiently.

 Stocks and shares ISA - this allows you to save up to £20,000 this tax year without having to pay any capital gains or income tax on any returns.
-Unlike your pension, you can access your savings in an ISA at any point, so it’s useful if you’re saving for medium-term financial goals like a wedding, or holiday of a lifetime.
+Unlike your pension, you can access your savings in an ISA at any point, so it’s useful if you’re saving for medium-term financial goals like buying a house, paying for a wedding, or a holiday of a lifetime.

 Tax treatment depends on individual circumstances and all tax and pension rules may change in the future.